Brody-Clark/docnsrt/README.md

 ## Intro

-Docmancer is a source code documentation generation framework that generates docstring summaries for in-code documentation with support for various LLMs.
+Docmancer is a CLI source code documentation generation tool that writes docstring summaries for in-code documentation with support for various LLMs.
+It is designed to streamline the process of using LLMs to insert consistently formatted soure code documentation with flexibilty and ease of use in mind.

 ### Example Usage